 Pregnant women are advised not to use any drugs.

-The effects of drugs on the unborn baby depend on several factors: the type of drugs used, the amount consumed, and the moment and way the drugs are taken.
-Cocaine, for example, can cause bleeding or placental detachment in pregnant women, which can, in turn, lead to the death of the fetus or premature birth.
+The effects of drugs on an unborn baby depend on a number of factors: the type of drugs used, the amount consumed, their potency, and the moment and way the drugs are taken.